Community Detection with the Map Equation and Infomap: Theory and Applications: 7 Networks with incomplete data Networks with incomplete data

 In the previous sections, we discussed how to take advantage of the available data and identify flow models that best describe modular regularities.
-Once we have chosen a flow model, the standard map equation estimates stationary flow distribution based on what it sees in the data.
+Once we have chosen a flow model, the standard map equation estimates the stationary flow distribution based on what it sees in the data.
 However, data can be noisy with incomplete link measurements, leading to inaccurate estimates of the actual stationary flow distribution in the system.
 Consequently, when missing observations distort the balance between module and index-level codebooks, the map equation can overfit to the noise and highlight spurious communities~\cite{ghasemian2019overfitting, smiljanic2020pre, smiljanic2021comnet}.

-We can extend the map equation to deal with incomplete data by applying a Bayesian method to regularize the random walker's transition rates (\cref{fig:regularization}) \cite{smiljanic2021comnet}.
+To address this challenge, we can extend the map equation to account for incomplete data by applying a Bayesian method to regularize the random walker's transition rates (\cref{fig:regularization}) \cite{smiljanic2021comnet}.
+This method allows us to account for potentially missing connections in the observed network.
+It combines the observed connections with prior expectations, effectively reducing the effects of sampling noise.